zkFold/user-docs/docs/symbolic/coding/getting-started.md

 # Getting Started

+## Symbolic Fundamentals
-ZKFold Symbolic uses the Haskell type system to distinguish arithmetizable computations from non-arithmetizable ones.

-A pure function `f` of any arity can be compiled into an arithmetic circuit provided that:
+zkFold Symbolic uses the Haskell type system to distinguish arithmetizable computations from non-arithmetizable ones.
+Every arithmetizable function must be polymorphic in the _context variable_ `c` satisfying the type constraint `Symbolic c`.
+This allows us to manipulate the function as a mathematical expression and compile it to an arithmetic circuit as well as evaluate it on concrete inputs.

-- Every argument and the return value of f belongs to the class `Arithmetizable a`.

-- Type `a` belongs to the class `Symbolic`.

-The Standard Library, as well as the Cardano Type Library, contains a collection of types that cover the basic use-cases.
-In the next section, we discuss how to define your own `Arithmetizable a` types.
+A sufficient condition for a function to be arithmetizable is that all its arguments and the return value belong to the class `SymbolicData c`.
+Our Standard Library provides a collection of basic types with instances of `SymbolicData c`.
+Basic types are covered on [the next page](basic-types.md) of this documentation.
+Oftentimes, when building on top of those basic types, developers can derive instances of `SymbolicData c` for their custom types.
+We will discuss custom type implementation on the [Custom Types page](custom-types.md).

 ## Framework Overview